Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeAStrong regional and national fiber routes.
+Global Connectivity GradeAStrong connectivity for a secondary market, tapping into major national fiber routes.

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are in the San Francisco Bay Area; private extension is common.
+Direct Cloud On-Ramps0 — as of September 2025The nearest cloud hubs are in the San Francisco Bay Area; private connections are available.

-Disaster RiskHigh (89.02) – as of September 2025Primary risks are earthquake, drought, and wildfire.
+Disaster RiskHigh (89.02 percentile) — as of September 2025Key risks are earthquake and wildfire, mandating robust facility design and mitigation plans.

-Tax IncentivesYesIncludes general energy efficiency rebates and data center-specific programs.
+Tax IncentivesYesIncludes general energy efficiency rebates and some data center-specific programs within California.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Sacramento's data centers.
-Businesses connect to all major cloud providers, including AWS, Google Cloud (GCP), and Microsoft Azure, via dedicated network links to nearby hubs in the San Francisco Bay Area.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Sacramento itself.
+Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via dedicated private network connections to the nearby San Francisco Bay Area.
+This provides secure, low-latency access to over 0 cloud regions.

-Internet Exchange Points (IXPs): Public peering is limited within Sacramento itself.
-Most network peering is conducted privately between carriers or routed through major exchange points in the Bay Area, ensuring low-latency access to the global internet.
+Internet Exchange Points (IXPs) Public peering is limited within the immediate Sacramento area.
+Most network operators establish peering relationships privately or connect to the major Internet Exchanges in the Bay Area to exchange traffic efficiently.

 Power Analysis